allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   [
     - *Diet:* At the best outcome, your child can eat a full serving size of allergen without reacting.

-    - *Safety:* Much lower risk of a scary reaction from accidental bites.
+    - *Safety:* There is a much lower risk of a scary reaction from accidental bites.

     - *Anxiety:* Less fear when going to restaurants or school.
   ],
   [
-    - *Allergic reactions:* Mild reactions (itchy mouth, mild hives) *are common and expected, especially during the build-up phase*.
-Severe life-threatening reactions are rare, especially in preschoolers.
+    - *Allergic reactions:* Mild reactions (e.g. itchy mouth, mild hives) *are common and expected*, especially at the start.
+Life-threatening reactions are rare, especially in preschoolers.

-    - *Food pipe (esophagus) inflammation:*\ During OIT, around 3% develop inflammation of their esophagus.
-This condition is more common in those with food allergies in general, and we're not sure if OIT causes this, or is simply a bystander.
-If this occurs, we consider stopping OIT and involving our Gastroenterology specialists.
-In the majority of patients, this inflammation is transient and goes away when OIT is stopped.
+    - *Food pipe inflammation (EoE):* About 3% of patients develop inflammation in their food pipe (esophagus) during OIT.
+It can cause stomach pain or trouble swallowing.
+      - We stop OIT if this happens.
+      - In most cases, the inflammation is temporary and goes away when OIT stops.
   ],
 )